aquietone/lem/README.md

 Rather than reacts with a YAML file that frequently gets corrupted or breaks from indentation mistakes, more complex conditions and actions can be implemented.

+Event definitions are global and stored in a shared `lem/settings.lua` file.
+Editing events from multiple characters can overwrite changes if you aren't reloading before making edits on a character.
+Event enabled/disabled state is stored per character in a characters own `lem/characters/{name}.lua` file.
+Hopefully this allows to more safely enable or disable events across characters.

 # Installation

 Download the contents to your MQ Lua folder.